 To adjust the inside rearview mirror, hold the rearview mirror in the center and move it to view the area behind the vehicle.

-For vehicles with an automatic dimming rearview mirror.
-The mirror will automatically reduce the glare from the headlamps from behind.
-The dimming feature comes on and the indicator light illuminates when the vehicle is started.
+The automatic dimming rearview mirror will automatically reduce the glare from the headlamps from behind.
+The dimming feature comes on when the vehicle is started.

 (On/Off): Press to turn the dimming feature on or off.